dashpay/docs/wallets/android/installation.rst

    link <https://github.com/HashEngineering/dash-wallet/releases/latest>`_.
 #.
 If you cannot use your phone to go online, download the APK using
    your PC instead and copy it to your phone using a cable or Bluetooth.
-   You may need a file browser to find the copied file. `ES File Explorer <http://www.estrongs.com/>`_ is recommended for this.
+   You may need a file browser to find the copied file.

 You can also install an APK file directly from your computer using the Android Debug Bridge (ADB).
 Follow these instructions: